 Other misuses (for egg protein, white and yolk included): Shampoos, skin preparations, etc.

 Making a good mix of vegan organic fertilizers to meet your garden’s unique needs is easy and ecological.
-I’ve split my list into free fertilizers (which we most commonly use and a good place to begin), fertilizers that cost a little bit of money but are worth the output, and those fertilizers to use sparingly.
+We’ve split our list into free fertilizers (which we most commonly use and a good place to begin), fertilizers that cost a little bit of money but are worth the output, and those fertilizers to use sparingly.

 Vermiculture or Vermicastings (Worm Castings)